willp240/rat-container/README.md

 **To update RAT**:

+- Outside of the container, `cd` into your RAT repo, and run:

 `git fetch && git merge`
-- Then, follow the instructions above to rebuild RAT
+- Then, follow the build instructions above to (re)build RAT

 **To run RAT**:
-- Enter the following command, filling in the path to RAT:
+- Enter the following command, filling in the path to RAT with your own:

 `singularity shell -B path/to/rat:/rat snoing.simg`